 - Structural engineer

 Employment Outlook and Salary Information

-Environmental engineers are expected to experience a faster than average employment growth of 12% in the 2014-2024 decade, according to the U.S. Bureau of Labor Statistics.
-In addition, in May 2015, environmental engineers earned an average annual salary of $88,040.
-Those working for pipeline transportation and crude oil industries earned the top wages during that time ($132,660), although this group made up less than 1% of environmental engineers.
+Environmental engineers are expected to experience an about as fast as average employment growth of 5% in the 2018-2028 decade, according to the U.S. Bureau of Labor Statistics.
+In addition, in May 2018, environmental engineers earned an average annual salary of $92,640.
+Those working for aerospace product and parts manufacturing industries earned the top wages during that time ($110,310), although this group made up less than 1% of environmental engineers.